4 Things I Learned from Producing a Nonprofit Job

 We made sure to keep the energy of excitement going throughout the process.
 Working with kids on camera, especially kids that are not trained to perform, can be quite difficult, but I had a feeling that this would not be the case with Isabel and her siblings.
 They were such a delight to work with and took direction extremely well, which impressed everyone.

 The feeling after we wrapped the last scene was amazing.
 Tears, laughter, and pride swelled the atmosphere.
 We knew we had accomplished something good together, and that we made a dream come true.
-I had so many people write me afterward thanking me for allowing them to be on this project – when I was the one that was thankful for them!
-I respect each person who was a part the team and made sure they were told how much they were appreciated.
+I had so many people write to me afterward thanking me for allowing them to be on this project – when I was the one that was thankful for them!
+I respect each person who was a part of the team and made sure they were told how much they were appreciated.
 Without them, we could not have accomplished what we did.

 Lesson learned: The collective energy of people uniting together to give is powerful and should remain at the forefront of the process.